-In some cases, candidates may provide a response which the mark scheme has not predicted.
+For holistic marking, inevitably, the mark scheme cannot cover all responses that candidates may make for all of the questions.
+In some cases, candidates may make some responses which the mark scheme has not predicted.
 These answers should nevertheless be credited according to their quality.